SquidCoderIndustries/DFxTwitch/README.md

   - Important relationships
 - Posting more detailed Check Logs in a Discord channel
 - Causing the following events:
-  - Spawning a Caravan fomr your civ
+  - Spawning a Caravan from your civ
   - Spawning a megabeast
   - Spawning Wildlife
   - Spawning Migrants